galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >    > ### {% icon tip %} Tip: Importing data from a data library
 >    >
 >    > * Go into "Shared data" (top panel) then "Data libraries"
->    > * Click on "Training data" and then "Analyses of metagenomics data"
+>    > * Click on "Training data" and then "Genome annotation with Maker"
 >    > * Select interesting file
 >    > * Click on "Import selected datasets into history"
 >    > * Import in a new history